nullpointerexceptionkek/Discord-DynamicRP/README.md

 > | Macos            | implemented/NotTested           | Not tested     | Not tested  |
 > | Linux            | Supported/(tested Ubuntu 22.04) | Supported      | Supported   |

-macOS implementation should be the same as Linux, I haven't given a chance to test it on, but it should work.
+macOS implementation should be the similar as Linux, I haven't given a chance to test it on, but it should work.

+## Branches
+- Stable: Updated frequently when there the development is stable
+- Development: Updated frequently when there is a new feature or bug fix
+- Previous: Outdated release

 ## How to use